-A*P*E practically defines the term “quickie rip-off” as the South Korean film industry, teaming up with an American production company, rushed their Kong rip-off to the screen just ahead of Dino DeLaurentiis’s multi-million dollar King Kong remake.
-It was originally going to be called The New King Kong until RKO got wind of it and sued them $1.5 million dollars.
-The film was then titled Super Ape but eventually released as simply A*P*E with the tagline, “Not to be confused with King Kong,” as if there was any danger of that happening.
+APE practically defines the term “quickie rip-off” as the South Korean film industry, teaming up with an American production company, rushed their Kong rip-off to the screen just ahead of Dino DeLaurentiis’s multi-million dollar King Kong remake.
+It was originally going to be called The New King Kong until RKO got wind of it and sued them for $1.5 million dollars.
+The film was then titled Super Ape but eventually released as simply APE with the tagline, “Not to be confused with King Kong,” as if there was any danger of that happening.
 But the lawsuit didn’t stop South Korea from releasing it in their own country, and various international markets, under such titles as Super King Kong and King Kong Returns.
-Though my personal favorite title for this film is Attack of the Giant Horny Gorilla as it was renamed for its 1982 re-release.
-It was certainly a more accurate title to say the least.
+Though my personal favourite title for this film is Attack of the Giant Horny Gorilla as it was renamed for its 1982 re-release.
+It was certainly a more accurate title, to say the least.

-This scene is not helped by how bad the ape suit looks wet or by the fact that the actors t-shirt is briefly visible during the “fight” sequence.
+This scene is not helped by how badly the ape suit looks wet or by the fact that the actor’s t-shirt is briefly visible during the “fight” sequence.
 The ape then wades ashore and proceeds to rampage through this seaside village, but really it looks more like a drunk stumbling home while trying to scrape dog shit off his shoe.
-A*P*E is not poetry in motion.
-Aside from the big ape the film focuses on four other characters; Captain Kim (Nak-hun Lee) a local police official whose claims of a giant ape terrorizing the countryside are ignored, then there is movie star Marilyn Baker (Joanna Kerns though she was billed as Joanna DeVarona as that was her given name, it was after this film that she changed her name to Kerns, for obvious reason) and when she is arrives in South Korea she is met by a gaggle of press that includes journalist and ex-lover Tom Rose (Rod Arrants), who comes across as more of a stalker than a serious love interest.
+APE is not poetry in motion.
+Aside from the big ape, the film focuses on four other characters; Captain Kim (Nak-hun Lee), a local police official, whose claims of a giant ape terrorizing the countryside are ignored, then there is movie star Marilyn Baker (Joanna Kerns though she was billed as Joanna DeVarona as that was her given name, it was after this film that she changed her name to Kerns, for obvious reason) and when she arrives in South Korea she is met by a gaggle of press that includes journalist and ex-lover Tom Rose (Rod Arrants), who comes across as more of a stalker than a serious love interest.
 But the real star of this movie is Colonel Davis (Alex Nicol) as the beleaguered American military officer who can’t believe he is stuck dealing with an oversized monkey, and he spends the first half of the movie in denial that this giant ape even exists.

-If there were awards for “Phone Acting” Alex Nicol would have won all of them, almost all his scenes consist of him ranting into his phone, Nicholas Cage could take lesson from this guy on chewing the scenery.
+If there were awards for “Phone Acting” Alex Nicol would have won all of them, almost all his scenes consist of him ranting into his phone, Nicholas Cage could take a lesson from this guy on chewing the scenery.
 Nichol does not work alone as he has a Buster Keatonesque aide Lt.
-Smith (Jerry Harke) who spends his time silently writing notes while his boss loses his shit, and Harke’s deadpan reactions to his boss’s raving is comedy gold.
+Smith (Jerry Harke) who spends his time silently writing notes while his boss loses his shit, and Harke’s deadpan reactions to his boss’s raving are comedy gold.
 It’s also Nicol who gets the film’s best lines such as “Hell with the press, I’m going to smoke this damn cigarette!” and “Let’s see him dance for his organ grinder now!” when the ape is being shot to pieces by the military.
 But when Alex Nicol isn’t trying to win an Academy Award for overcooked ham we have to spend time with actress Marilyn Baker and Tom Rose.
-Tom continually tries to get Marilyn to either marry him or at least sleep with him, but she had asked for break from their relationship so that she could pursue her career and his response was to fly to South Korea to continue harassing her.
+Tom continually tries to get Marilyn to either marry him or at least sleep with him, but she had asked for a break from their relationship so that she could pursue her career and his response was to fly to South Korea to continue harassing her.
 He even crashes the rape scene she is shooting because rape and romance go so well together.

-Note: The film’s director Paul Leder does a cameo here as Marilyn’s on screen director, and he’s given the name Dino which is an obvious jab at Dino DeLaurentiis, the producer of the big budget Kong remake, and given such great lines like…
+Note: The film’s director Paul Leder does a cameo here as Marilyn’s on-screen director, and he’s given the name Dino which is an obvious jab at Dino DeLaurentiis, the producer of the big-budget Kong remake, and given such great lines like…

 It’s while she is filming this movie that the ape spots Marilyn for the first time and becomes fascinated with her, she’s blonde and I guess that is something giant simians just can’t resist, but before grabbing the damsel he does spend time terrorizing children at an abandoned amusement park which had me waiting for one of the kids to exclaim, “That’s not a giant ape, it’s only Mister Jenkins the park owner!”
 The giant ape also beats up on a snake, interrupts a Kung Fu movie being made, and plays with a passing hang glider.